natural theology

 It is easy to say that the Russians are our enemies or the American are our enemies.
 Or perhaps it is the Russian Government, or the American Government.
 It is easy to take sides, but it is wrong.
 It is just as wrong as the idea of a winnable nuclear war, because it divides the world into us and them.

 Now Sherlock Holmes was a very scientific detective.
-He said look at al the evidence, and look at all the possibilities.
+He said look at all the evidence, and look at all the possibilities.
 Most of the possibilities will not fit the evidence.
 The possibilities that are left, no matter how weird or outrageous, must be the answer.

 The only conclusion i can draw from this is that we are our own enemies.
-If we, that is everybody on the planet, cannot overcome our need to fight World War III, then we are finished., We will go the way of the dinosaurs, with no excuse, because we are doing it to ourselves.
+If we, that is everybody on the planet, cannot overcome our need to fight World War III, then we are finished.
+We will go the way of the dinosaurs, with no excuse, because we are doing it to ourselves.

 * * * * * * * * *